-4. Campus Recreation Exam: CSAEd-CRTM
+4. Campus Recreation Exam: CSAEd-CR[TM]

-% of Exam Items Domain Sub-Domains Knowledge & Tasks 10% Foundations of the Profession Through a foundational understanding of social justice, connect inclusive histories, philosophies, and values to the student affairs profession and to one's professional practice.
-1a.
+% of Exam ltems Domain Sub-Domains Knowledge & Tasks 10% Foundations of the Profession Through a foundational understanding of social justice, connect inclusive histories, philosophies, and values to the student affairs profession and to one's professional practice.
 Connect sport, recreation, and leisure theory to collegiate recreation programs.
-1b.
 Articulate the role of collegiate recreation in the recruitment and retention of students.
-1c.
 Describe the growth and evolution of collegiate recreation.
-1d.
 Connect collegiate recreation to evolution of health and well-being.
 12% Student Learning, Development, and Success Apply models and theories of student learning, development, and success to daily practice.
 Develop and implement programs and services for holistic student success.
 1a.
 Apply theories and models relevant to life-long health and well-being behaviors and values.
 2a.
 Create environments and opportunities that encourage students to regularly practice healthy behaviors.
 2b.
-Create environments and opportunities that encourage students to view themselves as having the potential to make meaningful contributions to their communities and to be engaged in their communities.
+Create environments and opportunities that encourage students to view themselves as having the potential to make meaningful contributions to their communities.
 2c.
 Foster student leadership through advising, coaching, and consultation to support both individual development and organizational development.
 Center and advocate for student learning, development, and success.
 3a.
 Navigate laws, policies, and practices while centering and advocating for students.
 4% Assessment and Evaluation Engage in comprehensive and cyclical assessment and evaluation planning.
 Utilize insights and findings from assessment and evaluation data to improve policy and practice.
 1a.
 Collect and present data appropriately based on organizational structures, reporting lines, and priorities.
 2a.
-Incorporate research studies from collegiate recreation, other segments of the recreation industry, and in applicable areas of higher education to enhance practice.

-10% Social Justice and Inclusion Acknowledge and address systems of oppression, privilege, and power.
+Incorporate research studies from collegiate recreation, other segments of the recreation industry, and in applicable from assessment and evaluation data to improve collegiate recreation, other seg 10% Social Justice and Inclusion Acknowledge and address systems of oppression, privilege, and power.
 Create living and learning environments that foster equitable participation of all groups.
 Create opportunities to advocate for social justice values in policies, programs, practice and procedures.
 Recognize and address the systemic barriers to inclusive recreation in order to support opportunities to engage in the pursuit of health and well-being.
 Apply equity, diversity, and inclusion concepts to the collegiate recreation environment.
 Foster a sense of belonging through programs, services, and facilities.
-Design marketing and communication strategies, without tokenizing, that welcome, engage, and retain members of marginalized populations.
-23% Leadership Establish priorities and outcomes that align to unit/department, divisional, and institutional vision.
+Design marketing and communication strategies, without tokenizing, that welcome, engage, and retain members of marginalized populations. ----- --------------------------------- -- -- 23% Leadership Establish priorities and outcomes that align to unit/department, divisional, and institutional vision.
 Build coalitions and consensus between and across the unit/department, division, academic, and external community levels to foster institutional success.
-Support a culture of innovation and entrepreneurism.
-1a.
 Develop and promote a shared vision that drives unit, divisional, and institutional short- and long-term planning and the ongoing organization of work.
-1b.
 Advocate for and support practices that create sustainable programs, services, and facilities.
-1c.
 Institute and communicate a strategic plan.
-2a.
 Nurture health and well-being through an integrated, collaborative approach.
-2b.
 Communicate the value of collegiate recreation with various stakeholders.
+3. Support a culture of innovation and entrepreneurism.
 3a.
 Encourage the creation of new and different programming and facility usage to meet the changing needs of the community served and accomplish the departmental/institutional goals.
 3b.
 Introduce new ways of looking at problems.
 3c.
 Foster a culture where diverse perspectives are used to nurture innovation.
 8% Talent Management Supervise and develop staff (performance management, processes).
 1a.
 Develop a position vacancy and succession management plan.1b.
 Build strategies for staff growth, skill advancement, and promotional opportunities.